 The last two years of Aggie ACHIEVE will focus more on career development and field specialization, including opportunities for off-campus paid internships in a student’s field of interest.
 Students will have the opportunity to venture off-campus to work in a setting more directly aligned with their chosen field of specialization.
 In preparation for the final year of Aggie ACHIEVE, students will work closely with the Job Developer to identify relevant, inclusive employment opportunities locally or in their hometown.

-Students in Aggie ACHIEVE will have access to campus and community life mirroring that of their peers on campus.
+Students in Aggie ACHIEVE have access to campus and community life mirroring that of their peers on campus.
 They have the opportunity to:

 - Participate in approximately five hours of inclusive TAMU coursework per semester, including courses related to academics, physical education, and orientation to college.